-How to Get Into UC-Santa Barbara (UCSB): Admissions Data and Strategies
+How to Get Into UC Santa Barbara (UCSB): Acceptance Rate and Strategies

-Ranked by U.S. News as one of the Top 5 public universities in the nation and a Top 30 overall national university, the University of California—Santa Barbara now attracts six-figures worth of applications each and every year.
-As of 2022, the acceptance rate has dipped under 30% and it is extremely rare for UCSB to accept students that have less than a 4.0 and did not place in the top decile of their high school class.
+Ranked by U.S. News as one of the Top 5 public universities in the nation and a Top 30 overall national university, the University of California—Santa Barbara now attracts six figures worth of applications each and every year.
+As of 2023, the UCSB acceptance rate has dipped under 30% and it is extremely rare for UCSB to accept students that have less than a 4.0 and did not place in the top decile of their high school class.

-In 2022-23, aspiring Gauchos now face a test-blind admissions process that requires near-perfect grades in a rigorous curriculum and exceptional essays.
-Given this tall order, the intent of this article is provide future UCSB applicants with the following:
+In 2023-24, aspiring Gauchos now face a test-blind admissions process that requires near-perfect grades in a rigorous curriculum and exceptional essays.
+Given this tall order, the intent of this article is to provide future UCSB applicants with the following:

 Let’s begin with an examination of the most recent admissions data.